sjasthi/Python-DS-Data-Science/Assignments/pandas_exploratory_data_analysis.md

 ---

 **Remember:** The goal of exploratory data analysis is to understand your data before diving into more complex analysis.
-Take time to really examine what the numbers are telling you about global happiness patterns!
+Take time to really examine what the numbers are telling you about restaurant tipping patterns and customer behavior!

-**Good luck with your analysis! 🌍📊**
+**Good luck with your analysis! 🍽️📊**